-In its development and use of the Land as a mobile home subdivi-PARK BY-LAW sion the Developer, and any strate corporation created upon the subdivision of the Land and any owner of any strata lot shall comply with and be subject to the provisions of District of Salmon Arm Mobile Home Park By-Law 1978 No. 1258, as amended from time to time and any reference in the said by-law to "owner" shall be deemed to be a reference to the Developer or to the strata corporation, as the case may be, PROVIDED ALWAYS, HOWEVER, that in the event of any conflict between the provisions of By-Law No. 1258 and the provisions of this Agreemont or the provisions of District of Salmon Arm Subdivision Control By-Law No. 1087 or the provisions of the Bare Lands Strata Regulations enabled pursuant to the Strata Titles Act, the provisions of this Agraement or Hy-Law No. 1087 or the Bare Land Strata Regulations, as the case may be, shall provail ...
+In its development and use of the Land as a mobile home subdivi-PARK BY-TAW sion the Davoloper, and may strate corporation created upon the subdivision of the Land and any owner of any strata lot shall comply with and be subject to the provisions of District of Salmon Arm Mobile Home Park By-Law 1978 No. 1258, as amended from time to time and any reference in the said by-law to "owner" shall be deemed to be a reference to the Daveloper or to the strata corporation, as the case may be, PROVIDED ALWAYS, HOWEVER, that in the event of any conflict between the provisions of By-Law No. 1258 and the provisions of this Agraement or the provisions of District of Salmon Arm Subdivision Control By-Law No. 1087 or the provisions of the Bare Lands Strata Regulations enacted pursuant to the Strata Titles Act, the provisions of this Agraement or Hy-Law No. 1087 or the Bare Land Strata Regulations, as the case may be, shall provail ...

-MAINTEN-ANCE OF SERVICES 9.
+MAINTEN-MICE OF SERVICES 9.

-The boyelopor shall:

-maintain the works and services installed by the Developer and (a) more particularly described in paragraph 6(c) hereof, in complote repair for a period of one (1) year from the completion . therwof to the satisfaction of the Engineer of the Municipality,

-(b) remedy any defects appearing in the said works and services and may for any damage to other property or works resulting therefrom for a period of one (1) year from completion of the said works and services, save and except for defects caused by reasonable wear and tear, negligence of the Municipality, its servants or agents or acts of God.
+- The baveloper shall: - maintain the works and services installed by the Developer and (a) more particularly described in paragraph 6(c) hereof, in complete repair for a period of one (1) year from the completion . thereof to the satisfaction of the Engineer of the Municipality, - (b) remedy any defects appearing in the said works and services and pay for any damage to other property or works resulting therefrom for a period of one (1) year from completion of the said works and services, save and except for defects caused by reasonable wear and tear, negligence of the Municipality, its servants or agents or acts of God.